-In the examples folder in the MadMiner repository, we provide two tutorials.
-The first at examples/tutorial_toy_simulator/tutorial_toy_simulator.ipynb is based on a toy problem rather than a full particle-physics simulation.
+In the examples folder in this repository, we provide two tutorials.
+The first is called Toy simulator, and it is based on a toy problem rather than a full particle-physics simulation.
 It demonstrates inference with MadMiner without spending much time on the more technical steps of running the simulation.
-The second, at examples/tutorial_particle_physics, shows all steps of a particle-physics analysis with MadMiner.
+The second, called Particle physics, shows all steps of a particle-physics analysis with MadMiner.

-3.3 Typical work flow
+3.3 Typical workflow